Subscribe to Chocablog ⇢ Facebook Twitter YouTube Instagram Pinterest RSS Email

 Cocoa Solids

 Most quality chocolate will indiciate a cocoa solids percentage on the packaging.
-This number tells you how much of the chocolate comes from the cocoa bean, including extra cocoa butter added to the chocolate.
+This number tells you how much of the chocolate comes from the cocoa bean.
+It is a percentage by weight of the final product and includes any extra cocoa butter that may have been added to the chocolate.

-Generally speaking, the higher the number, the better, although the quality of the final chocolate depends on many, many factors including bean variety and how the beans are treated at every stage of the chocolate making process.
+Generally speaking, the higher the number, the better, as you’re getting more cocoa and less sugar in the final product.
+However, the quality of the final chocolate depends on many, many factors including bean variety and how the beans are treated at every stage of the chocolate making process.

 The graph below shows the distribution of cocoa solids percentage in Chocablog chocolate reviews for products where we have a definitive number.
 Click on a bar in the graph to see all the chocolate we’ve looked at with that cocoa content.